Klimaatlas/KAPy/docs/tutorials/Tutorial03.md

 ls ./outputs/3.indicators/*
 ```

 3. Indicators are defined and configured via `./config/indicators.tsv`.
-Open this file in a text editor (e.g. `vi`) and have a look at the indicators section.
+Open this file in a spreadsheet (e.g. LibreOffice) and have a look at the indicators section.
 Here you will see that indicator `101` is defined as the first row, and that it is based on time-binning over `periods`.

 4. The periods are defined in `./config/periods.tsv`.
 Open this file and you will see that they are declared as consecutive 30 year blocks with a start-year and end-year.